Other Names for this Disease

 - Encephalopathy with intracranial calcification and chronic lymphocytosis of cerebrospinal fluid

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Genetics Home Reference (GHR) contains information on Aicardi-Goutieres syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.